capnproto/capnproto/doc/capnp-tool.md

 applying variable substitution.
 It can also output the value in binary format (`--binary` or `--packed`).

-At first glance, this may seem no more interesting that `capnp encode`:  the syntax used to define constants in schema files is the same as the format accepted by `capnp encode`, right?
+At first glance, this may seem no more interesting than `capnp encode`:  the syntax used to define constants in schema files is the same as the format accepted by `capnp encode`, right?
 There is, however, a big difference:  constants in schema files may be defined in terms of other constants, which may even be imported from other files.